Lincoln mayor unveils gun safety steps, backs two ordinances under consideration by City Council

-LINCOLN — The state's second-largest city unveiled two steps Thursday to combat gun violence, though the initiatives fell short of a gun control group's call that guns be locked away when stored in homes.
+LINCOLN — The state’s second-largest city unveiled two steps Thursday to combat gun violence, though the initiatives fell short of a gun control group’s call that guns be required to be locked away when stored in homes.

-The steps grew from a city task force that looked at safe storage of guns and limiting children's access to firearms.
-Gaylor Baird said that gun violence is a complex problem that requires a multi-faceted approach.
+The steps grew from the work of a city task force that looked at safe storage of guns and limiting children’s access to firearms.
+Gaylor Baird said gun violence is a complex problem that requires a multifaceted approach.

 Sign up for The World-Herald's afternoon updates